 “During transition, we begin fading ourselves out.
-We help parents and teachers gain the skills they need to make kids successful in family settings and general education classrooms with minimal support.” ~Kelly Walker, Clinical Director, Allen TX Center
+We help parents and teachers gain the skills they need to make kids successful in family settings and general education classrooms with minimal support.” ~Kelly Walker, Clinical Director, Allen, TX ABA Center

 The transition process includes:

 - Community outreach